Topics Map > Communication and Collaboration > ZOOM

 Topics Map > Printing and Software > WebStore

 Zoom, Meetings vs Webinars

-Meetings for up to 24 hours and with up to 300 participants can be hosted by anyone with a Pro license while Basic users are limited to HOSTING meetings (minimum 3 users) at 40 minutes and up to 100 participants.
-For more information about if you have or are eligible for a Pro license please see this article.
-Webinar license options are based on participant capacity: 100, 500, 1000, 3000, 5000 participants.
-To view or purchase Webinar licenses, as well as any other currently available Zoom Add-Ons, please visit the WebStore for more information.
+Meetings for up to 24 hours and with up to 300 participants can be hosted by anyone with a UIUC Zoom Education license.
+In contrast, Basic users are limited to HOSTING meetings (minimum 3 users) at 40 minutes and up to 100 participants.
+For more information about logging in properly to use your UIUC Zoom Education license, please see this article.
+Large Meeting license options are based on participant capacity: 500 and 1000 participants.
+To view or purchase Large Meeting licenses, please visit the WebStore for more information.